Nutrition Per Cookie: 90 Calories, 7g Fat, 10g Carbs (1g Net Carb), 5g Protein

 Of course, these are not nearly as soft and light as Hostess snacks, but the flavor is on point.

-Much like the vanilla birthday cake version, these really don’t eat like cookies.
+Much like the other flavors, these don’t eat like cookies.
 But, if you’re a fan of chocolate cake, there’s no way you don’t love these.

 Quest Frosted Cookies: Overall Thoughts